Top 10 Best Suburbs in Houston for Families

 Children are zoned to Katy ISD, ranked the No. 1 school district in Houston or Lamar Consolidated ISD.
 Lamar recently received a coveted A rating from the TEA.
 Many schools are located within master-planned communities, allowing children to safely walk or ride their bikes to school.

 Completion of the Westpark Tollway (FM 1093) expansion has made the commute from Fulshear to the Energy Corridor and downtown Houston a breeze.
 It will take commuters only 30 minutes to get to either place.
 Now with the Texas Heritage Parkway complete, the morning commute should be even easier.

 Shopping and dining options are abundant, including Cross Creek Town Center, The Shops at Bella Terra and LaCenterra at Cinco Ranch.
 Katy Mills is a short drive away.
 Italian Maid Café and 36 Seafood Restaurant and Oyster Bar are both popular restaurants.

-People move to Katy for the excellent public schools, but this West Houston suburb has more to offer families than a great education.
-Homes in Katy are affordable and mostly located in large master-planned communities such as Cinco Ranch, Cane Island, Firethorne, and Elyson.
+People move to Katy for the excellent public schools, but if you are looking for new homes, this West Houston suburb has more to offer families than a great education.
 The communities provide more than pool access.
 Many have on-site cafes, tennis courts, sports courts and even treehouses.
 On weekends, families can be found fishing at Mary Jo Peckham Park, keeping cool at Typhoon Texas and taking pictures in the caboose car at the MKT Railroad Museum.
 No Label Brewing Co. is one of many brewing companies in the area that have family-friendly activities.

 Katy ISD schools rank among the highest in Texas based on the quality of teachers, academic achievement and state-mandated test scores.
 It received an overall A rating from the TEA.